Purnima01/Distributed-Database/README.md

 3. Avoided deadlocks using the wait-die protocol, in which an older transaction waits for a younger one that holds a conflicting lock on the data item of interest, but a younger transaction will abort instead of waiting for an older one.

 4. Failure-recovery: Unreplicated data is available immediately for reading on a recovered site.
 Replicated data items on a recovered site are available for writing, but not for reading until a committed write has taken place on the data item at the recovered site.
-This is to enforce consistency, as the locks held by transactions on a site can be lost when the site fails.
+This is to enforce consistency, so that the db at the recovered site doesn't return stale information, in case of any updates while the site was down.